harvard-dce/mh-opsworks/README.md

 around 5Gbps to 10Gbps and seems to have no deterimental effect on single threaded IO.

+A useful technique for benchmarking / confirming enhanced networking can be found [here](https://aws.amazon.com/premiumsupport/knowledge-center/network-throughput-benchmark-linux-ec2/).

 ### Using a custom AMI for faster and more robust green instance deploys

 We've built tooling to create custom AMIs for faster and more robust green